DRG-Modding/docs/src/README.md

 # Introduction

-Welcome to the Deep Rock Galactic Modding Handbook.
+Welcome to the Deep Mod Galactic Modding Handbook.
 In this handbook, we cover:

 - Modding documentation
 - Modding guides